Should I Try Home Remedies to Stop Cats From Scratching the Furniture

 What Other Scratching Solutions Are There?

-can be applied daily to areas of unwanted scratching after they have been cleaned with water and soap.
+If you’re not seeing results with a home method, you can use FELISCRATCH by FELIWAY and FELIWAY Spray.
+Scientifically proven to redirect cat scratching, FELIWAY Spray can be applied daily to areas of unwanted scratching after they have been cleaned with water and soap.

 This releases “happy messages” which reassures your cat and stops them from returning there.
 And luckily, FELIWAY is only detectable by cats so you won’t experience any unwanted smells.